PedroZappa/42_get_next_line/README.md

 ```

 > [!IMPORTANT]
-> The `Linked Lists` implementation is not mandatory.
-It was my first attempt at this project but it doesn't pass [norminette](https://github.com/42School/norminette)'s tests.
+> The `Linked Lists` implementation does not fully pass [norminette](https://github.com/42School/norminette)'s tests.
+It was my first attempt at this project, I decided to keep it for future reference on handling `Linked Lists`.
 > It seems impossible to solve this challenge using `Linked Lists` taking the appropriate precautions to avoid memory leaks while adhering to `The Norm`.

 ___

 # Implementation :scroll: